 The bottom line for MOBA/MMO mice is – if you can make use of all the extra programmable buttons, then they are definitely worth considering.

 Size and Weight

 And finally, we get to another important but not so easily gauged aspect of a mouse – its size and weight.
-As you might expect, this is a largely subjective matter.
+As you might expect, this is mostly a subjective matter.

 Generally speaking, smaller and lighter mice are good for fast-paced games.
-Meanwhile, larger mice can be more ergonomic overall but less comfortable to use for prolonged periods of time, especially if there’s a lot of mouse movement going on.
+Meanwhile, larger mice can be overall more ergonomic but less comfortable to use for longer periods of time, especially if they’re on the heavy side and if there’s a lot of mouse movement going on.

 But as mentioned above, this is all highly subjective.
-People with large hands may find small mice very uncomfortable, while those with small hands definitely won’t find bulky MMO/MOBA mice ergonomic.
+People with large hands may find small mice very uncomfortable, while those with small hands would probably feel the same way about bulky MMO/MOBA mice.
 Weight can be a very subjective thing as well, which is why many mice come with removable weights that allow the user to customize the weight of the mouse.

-In any case, there is not much else to say on this subject, so when it comes to the size and the weight of a mouse, you should just pick the mouse that you find suits you best.
+In any case, there is not much else to say on this subject, so when it comes to the size and the weight of a mouse, you should just stick to whatever has worked best in your experience.

-And that would be all the important things that you need to keep in mind when buying a gaming mouse!
-If you feel like we’ve made any mistakes or skipped over anything important, feel free to let us know and we’ll see about updating the guide.
+And that would be all the important information that you need to keep in mind when buying a gaming mouse!
+If you feel like we’ve made any mistakes or skipped over anything important, feel free to let us know, and we’ll see about updating the guide.